mikevdg/faish/doc/notes/implementation.rst

 (It seems that "01" isn't worthwhile having!).

 We can derive the type of the array.
-If we have a reference to the array, we kind of know it's type:
+If we have a reference to the array, we know it's type:

     :: [ personArray (type array (type person)) ].